dargust/NOOBSpec/README.md

 # NOOBSpec canopy repository
-Collection of files for the noobspec whoop frame
+Collection of pods for the iron-skull noobspec whoop frame by iron-ryan

 ## Images